erhant/crypto-notes/content/zkhack/3-building-a-snark-pt2.md

 ---
-title: "Building a SNARK - Part II"
+title: 'Building a SNARK - Part II'
-desc: "We continue to building our SNARK.
-We will look at PLONK poly-IOP here in particular."
+desc: 'We continue to building our SNARK.
+We will look at PLONK poly-IOP here in particular.'
-order: 103
+order: 3
-tags: ["symmetric"]
+cat: 'zkhack'
 ---

 [(video)](https://www.youtube.com/watch?v=vxyoPM2m7Yg)